vekannan/mnmetro/README.md

 # mnmetro
 mnmetro provides bus/train transit information.
-All the information are based on APIs available via Metro Transit NextTrip API.
+All the information are based on APIs response via Metro Transit NextTrip API.
 For more information visit https://svc.metrotransit.org/nextrip swagger : https://svc.metrotransit.org/swagger/index.html

 ## Prerequisites
 This application is developed using React 17 so need Node.js verison 9.10.1+ , npm.

-Visit https://nodejs.org/en/download/ To get more information to download Node.
+Visit https://nodejs.org/en/download/ to get more information to download Node.

 Run node -v and npm -v to check if node is installed with specific version

 ## Steps to run the application